 Anthropogenic emissions of mercury to the air in the United States totaled 115 tons in 1999.
 Coal-fired electricity generating plants are the largest contributor to this amount, accounting for 43 percent, or 48 tons, of known U.S. anthropogenic air emissions, according to EPA's best available estimates.
-None of the coal-fired power plants in the United States is currently operating with permanently-installed mercury-specific emissions control equipment.
+None of the coal-fired power plants in the United States is currently equipped with mercury-specific emissions control equipment.
 These plants collectively remain the largest uncontrolled source of mercury pollution nationally.

-Considerable reductions in mercury emissions were achieved during the 1990s by effective national regulation and control of mercury emissions from medical waste incinerators and municipal waste combustors.
+Considerable reductions in mercury emissions were achieved during the 1990's by effective national regulation and control of mercury emissions from medical waste incinerators and municipal waste combustors.
 Likewise, effective regulation of coal-fired power plants for this hazardous air pollutant will reduce mercury emissions and deposition to surface waters.
 But the current contribution of EGUs remains high and will increase as new coal-fired EGUs are built.

-In some areas of the country, mercury emissions from coal-fired power plants may account for as much as 80 percent of the mercury deposited, according to recent studies by the Electric Power Research Institute (EPRI).
+In some heavily populated areas of the country, mercury emissions from coal-fired power plants may account for as much as 80 percent of the mercury deposited, according to recent studies by the Electric Power Research Institute (EPRI).
 According to EPRI, the portion of mercury deposition from coal-fired plants ranges from 10 to 80 percent depending on the region.
 EPA's own modeling shows that in many areas of the country where there are coal-fired power plants, those plants account for more than half of mercury deposition.

 After mercury is deposited from the atmosphere, it becomes bioavailable through reactions occurring in the aquatic ecosystem.
-Mercury can be converted by bacteria in the sediments to methylmercury, a form that is toxic to humans and wildlife.
-Smaller organisms pick up the methylmercury and fish become contaminated as they feed on other organisms.
+In a series of chemical reactions, mercury can be converted by bacteria in the sediments to methylmercury, a form that is toxic to humans and wildlife.
+Fish absorb methylmercury from the water as it passes over their gills and as they feed on other organisms.
 As larger fish eat smaller ones, methylmercury concentrations increase in the bigger fish, a process known as bioaccumulation.
 Consequently, larger predator fish usually have higher concentrations of methylmercury from eating contaminated prey.
 Those at the top of the food chain, such as humans, birds and other wildlife that eat fish, are exposed to the highest levels of methylmercury in this way.